shsobieski/Housing-Valuation-Tool/README.md

 - nearest city data for the 5 largest cities in the county
 - sq footage relative to nearest fifteen neighbors

-Ultimately, for this analysis the data contained 16565 entries with 16420 unique houses.
-Sale prices in the set range from $80,000 to $974,350 with a mean of $452,234 median of $420,000 and standard deviation of $186,680.
+Ultimately, for this analysis the data contained 16262 entries.
+Sale prices in the set range from $80,000 to $974,350 with a mean of $451,099 median of $420,000 and standard deviation of $185,544.

 The data was split into a train test split with a test size of .2.
 To allow for reproducablity, the random state used for the split was 37.